Sana-Rasheed/Scripts_of_Python_Programming_Book/README.md

 # Scripts of Python Programming Book

+## Dear Readers,

+Thank you very much for reading my book.
+I hope, it will give you a starting point to learn and excel in programming.

 Python scripts are available for book readers for easy learning and coding.
-All examples code and data files have been shared.
-Clone or download repository as needed.
+Chapter-wise code examples have shared with related data files.

 ## Have a Happy Coding and Learning!

-Regards,
+### Regards,

-Sana Rasheed
+### Sana Rasheed